agiledev-students-spring2023/final-project-highvintage/README.md

 As of now, the login page is not fully functional.
 For now navigate to the main home page by clicking join as guest in the login page.

+As of now, the login page is not fully functional.
+For now navigate to the main home page by clicking join as guest in the login page.